googleapis/java-spanner-jdbc/samples/spring-data-jdbc/README.md

   schema is created from the [create_schema.sql](src/main/resources/create_schema.sql) file.
 The `DatabaseSeeder` class loads this file into memory and executes it on the active database using standard JDBC APIs.
-The class also removes Cloud Spanner-specific extensions to the PostgreSQL dialect when the application runs on traditional PostgreSQL.
+The class also removes Cloud Spanner-specific extensions to the PostgreSQL dialect when the application runs on open-source PostgreSQL.
 * [JdbcConfiguration.java](src/main/java/com/google/cloud/spanner/sample/JdbcConfiguration.java):
   Spring Data JDBC by default detects the database dialect based on the JDBC driver that is used.
   This class overrides this default and instructs Spring Data JDBC to also use the PostgreSQL